*********** Warning: Spoiler alert! *************************

 After battling through the legions, the Dark Ones busted through Gloryngael’s front door.
 A Maldok, an ancient demon from the Elder Days, preceded the Shadow Lord into Tintammil and confronted Gwynndyl on the Pearl Throne.
 Wrapped in god-fire, she fought the demon with every ounce of strength she possessed, but the Maldok’s Pit-born sorcery was too much.
 The shadow engulfed her and she began to falter.

 Ataryl could not stand idly by and do nothing.
 He needed to avenge his mother’s death.
 He donned the necklace and burst into holy god-fire.
-In that first moment, when the God-Emperor Ataryl first unleashed his strength, the Shadow Lord knew fear.
+In that moment, when the God-Emperor Ataryl first unleashed his newly found strength, the Shadow Lord knew fear.
 Hoping to nip this new threat in the bud, he unleashed another spell of shadow like the one that had undone Gwynndyl.

 Never has a more momentous spell ever been cast, not in all the annals of Sangrar’s history.
 Had the spell had struck its intended target, Ataryl might have perished and the line of Thar who was Umbar would have come to an end.
 But the shadow did not strike Ataryl thanks to the valiant heroics of Maelryn the Vizier.
 The Elf lord threw himself in front of Ataryl and allowed the deadly shadow dart to strike him instead.
 With what he thought were his dying words, Maelryn told Ataryl his true lineage, and then lapsed into unconsciousness as the Shadow Lord’s magik overwhelmed him.